sapcc/swift-http-import/README.md

 ubuntu-repos/pool/main/p/pam/pam_1.1.8.orig.tar.gz
 ```

-There is also support for SSL client based authentication against the source:
+There is also support for SSL client based authentication against the source.
+Hereby the server CA is optional.
 ```yaml
 jobs:
   - from: http://de.archive.ubuntu.com/ubuntu/